 9:00 am - Educational Tour.
 We like to provide volunteers with some context before we get to work.
-During the tour, we'll walk through the farm to give you a sense of what we grow, how we grow it, and why we've chosen these particular crops.
-We will also discuss our programs and what it means to work to create a just food system.
+During the tour, we'll walk through the farm to give you a sense of what we grow and how we grow it.
+We will also discuss our programs and how our work contributes to a more just food system.

 9:30 am - Farm Work Begins.
-Volunteers are encouraged to take breaks for water and shade as needed over the course of your visit.
+Volunteers are encouraged to take breaks for water and shade as needed over the course of their shift.
 A shaded picnic area is available.

-11:50 am - End of the day.
-We'll wrap up, clean up, and have time for group photos.
-We will plan to end the day at noon.
+11:45 am - Wrap up, clean up, reflect and group photos.
+We aim to end the shift as close to noon as possible.